-Researcher Unit Costs (Contributions for recruited researchers per person-month) Institutional Unit Costs (contributions per personmonth) EUR 4010 EUR 710 EUR 660 EUR 4720 x % covered by the beneficiary Requested unit x (1/number of months) EUR 1600 EUR 1200
+Researcher Unit Costs (Contributions for recruited researchers per person-month) Institutional Unit Costs (contributions per person- month) Living Allowance Mobility Allowance Family Allowance Long Term Leave Allowance Special Needs Allowance Research, training and networking contribution Management and indirect contribution EUR 3400 EUR 600 EUR 660 EUR 4000 x % covered by the beneficiary Requested unit 1 x (1/number of months) EUR 1600 EUR 1200

-Researcher unit costs must be used in full for the benefit of the recruited researcher.
+Researcher unit costs must be used for the benefit of the recruited researcher in full.
 Where these costs make up the salary of the researcher, they provide a gross figure from which all statutory deductions for both the employer and employee can be made.
 For most UK organisations, we understand that standard practice is to apply a conservative exchange rate during the implementation of the project to account for currency fluctuations.
-This is then followed by a corrective balancing payment to the researcher, either part-way through or at the end of the project, to ensure they receive the full amount.
+This is then followed by a corrective balancing payment to the researcher part-way through, or at the end of, the project to ensure they receive the full amount.

-- Living Allowance: EU contribution to the gross salary costs of the researcher and subject to compulsory deductions under national law, such as employer and employee social security contributions and direct taxes; a country correction co-efficient (CCC) (set out in the 2023-2025 Work Programme) is applied to the Living Allowance - Mobility Allowance: to be used by the recruited researcher to cover private costs related to their mobility, such as travel and accommodation; not to be used to cover professional costs (e.g. visa costs covered by the "Research, Training and Networking" costs) - Family Allowance: only available to doctoral researchers who either have or acquire family obligations during their fellowship; to be used to cover the travel and other relocation costs, including visa entry costs, for family members to reduce family-related obstacles to researcher mobility; can be requested when, and if, the need arises throughout project implementation - Determined by multiplying the "unit cost" by the number of months to which the researcher has family obligations (cannot exceed 36 months). - Long-term Leave Allowance: contributes to the beneficiary's payment obligations related to researchers' leave that is longer than 30 consecutive days and not due to annual leave, maternity, paternity, parental, sick, or special leave; to be requested as, and when, the need arises.
+- Living Allowance is the EU contribution to the gross salary costs of the researcher and is subject to compulsory deductions under national law, such as employer and employee social security contributions and direct taxes.
+A country correction co-efficient (CCC) is applied to the Living Allowance and the CCC for each country is set out in the 2023-2024 MSCA Work Programme - Mobility Allowance is to be used by the recruited researcher to cover costs related to their mobility, such as travel and accommodation.
+It is to be used to cover the private costs of the researcher.
+The Mobility Allowance should not be used to cover professional costs such as visa costs, as these are covered by the 'Research, Training and Networking costs'. - Family Allowance is only available to those fellows who either have or acquire family obligations during their fellowship.
+The allowance should be used to cover the travel and other relocation costs, including visa entry costs, for the family members and is meant to reduce family-related obstacles to researcher mobility.
+The family allowance can be requested when, and if, the need arises throughout project implementation.
+The EC contribution is determined by multiplying the 'unit cost' by the number of months to which the researcher has family obligations.
+The total number of months cannot exceed 36 months. - Long-term Leave Allowance is a novel element under Horizon Europe and contributes to the beneficiary's payment obligations related to researchers' leave that is longer than 30 consecutive days and not due to annual leave, maternity, paternity, parental, sick, or special leave.
+It can be requested as, and when, the need arises.
+The allowance is a gross amount and will be subject to statutory deductions.
+During the leave of absence, all other allowances will not be available.